contagon/handbook/handbook/18-priesthood-ordinances-and-blessings.md

 ## 18.17 Patriarchal Blessings

-Every worthy, baptized member is entitled to receive a patriarchal blessing, which provides inspired direction from Heavenly Father (see [Genesis 48:14]; [49]; [2 Nephi 4:3–11]).
+Every worthy, baptized member is entitled to receive a patriarchal blessing, which provides inspired direction from Heavenly Father (see [Genesis 48:14–16]; [49]; [2 Nephi 4:3–11]).
 Parents and Church leaders encourage members to prepare spiritually to obtain their patriarchal blessings.

 The bishop or an assigned counselor interviews members who desire to receive a patriarchal blessing.
 If the member is worthy, the interviewer prepares a Patriarchal Blessing Recommend.
 He submits it through the [Patriarchal Blessing System] on ChurchofJesusChrist.org.

+The person who issues a Patriarchal Blessing Recommend ensures that the member is mature enough to understand the significance and sacred nature of the blessing.
+Ideally the member should be young enough that many important decisions in life are still ahead.
+However, older adults are also encouraged to receive their patriarchal blessings.
+Priesthood leaders should not establish a minimum age for a member to receive a patriarchal blessing.

+A new convert should understand the basic doctrine of the gospel before receiving a patriarchal blessing.

+For information about patriarchal blessings in special circumstances, see [38.2.10].

 ### 18.17.1 Receiving a Patriarchal Blessing